Proverbs 15:9

 God rejects the path of wickedness but loves the pursuit of righteousness.

-9 The way of the wicked is an abomination to Yahweh, but he loves him who follows after righteousness.
+9 The LORD detests the way of the wicked, but He loves those who pursue righteousness.

 God rejects the path of wickedness but loves the pursuit of righteousness.